f5devcentral/f5-agility_GCP_Terraform_ATC/foundations/README.md

 ## GCP tasks

-Create a new project within GCP for use with this lab for Agility.
+- Create a new project within GCP for use with this lab for Agility.
 This is needed as we cannot add external users to the F5 SE projects in the regions or in UDF.

-The initial run of this should be set to accomodate the team that is running the lab for full testing.

-Student count is a zero based array, so reserve 0- 5 for the lab leads/presenter and add 6 to the student count.
+- Verify the project quota levels in the console --> IAM & Admin --> Quotas

-Within the Google project ensure that the quotas for objects are set properly for the student and lab administrator count.
+  - Within the Google project ensure that the quotas for objects are set properly for the student and lab administrator count.
-VPC networks and subnetworks = (# Students + 6) * 3
+    - VPC networks and subnetworks = (# Students + 6) * 3
-IAM Service account = (# Students + 6) * 2
+    - IAM Service account = (# Students + 6) * 2

-Verify the project quota levels in the console --> IAM & Admin --> Quotas

-Within the TF Cloud workspace, make sure that in the settings it is configured to use the foundations directory as the Working Directory.

-For information on how to use TF Cloud with Google and how to get your credentials into TF CLoud as a variable, [start here](https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/getting_started)

 ## Terraform Cloud Variables